nileshkhaire/QuickShell/README.md

-QuickShell is an Eclipse plugin to use java jshell inside Eclipse IDE.
+QuickShell is an Eclipse plugin to use Java JShell (REPL) inside Eclipse IDE.
 JDK 9+ is not installed on your system?
 No worries, you can still use QuickShell using external unzipped JDK.
 So without disturbing your existing project setup, you can use QuickShell.

 ## How to setup :